April 11, 2013 by Reader's Connection

 I told him to go out and call her.
 “It’s best if you say her name three times.”
 I showed him how F. and I did it; I used a falsetto.
 It’s true that this was the voice she most responded to, but I suspect I was also taking some mean pleasure in the thought of this big, preening kid being made to squawk, “Bisquit, Bisquit, Bisquit!” in a mortified falsetto on the back porch of our house, within earshot of a women’s college dorm.

 The book’s title is borrowed from a poem by Gerald Stern, and it’s easy to see why.
 Both works have to do with a man’s feelings for a cat and a woman, and about how a life adds up to something.
-(The poem appears in Stern’s collection, Lovesick, and in later selections of his poems, Leaving Another Kingdom and This Time, and you can click on the Poetry Foundation logo below to read it on their site.)
+(The poem appears in Stern’s collection, Lovesick, and in later selections of his poems, Leaving Another Kingdom and This Time.)
 It’s amazing how cat love and human love are woven together by Trachtenberg.

 Most definitions of love, following Aristotle, incorporate the notion that its objects are ends in themselves rather than means to other ends.
 You can’t love somebody because she’s great in bed or looks terrific in an Alexander McQueen or makes a perfect ragú Bolognese.
 Or, rather, you can, but what you feel then isn’t love.
 The preposition “because” indicates that the object is only an intermediate point in your pursuit of sex or beauty or good food, and as soon as her enthusiasm starts to flag or her arms get too hammocky for a strapless, you’ll start charting out a different route.
 But the true beloved always occupies a terminal position.
 She’s the last point on the map.